Law of Bangladesh: Property law

-The constitution guarantees the right to private property.
-The Transfer of Property Act, 1882 is the basic property law.
+The Constitution guarantees the right to private property.
+The Transfer of Property Act, 1882 is the principal legislation concerning property transactions.
 However, some government agencies like RAJUK restrict property transfers in urban areas through foreign direct investment.
 The Vested Property Act allows the government to confiscate property from entities or individuals deemed as enemies of the state.

 Intellectual property law

-The Patent and Designs Act 1911 is the country's oldest copyright law.
-The Patent and Design Rules were introduced in 1933.
-The Copyright Act 2000, Copyright Rules 2006 and Trademarks Act 2009 are the other main laws.
+The Patent and Designs Act 1911 was the country's oldest legislation concerning patents and designs.
+It has now been repealed and replaced by two separate laws: the Bangladesh Industrial Designs Act of 2023 and the Patents Act of 2023.
+The Copyright Act 2023 and the Trademarks Act 2009 are the other main laws.

 Judiciary

-The general hierarchy includes both civil and criminal courts.
-At the top hierarchy is the Supreme Court of Bangladesh.
+The general judicial hierarchy in Bangladesh includes both civil and criminal courts in districts, with the Supreme Court of Bangladesh at the top.

 Judicial review

-Judicial review in Bangladesh is performed by a system of writ petitions to the High Court Division under Article 102 of the constitution.
+In Bangladesh, Judicial review is carried out through writ petitions filed with the High Court Division under Article 102 of the Constitution.

 Alternative dispute resolution

-The Bangladesh International Arbitration Center is the sole court of commercial arbitration in the country.
+The Bangladesh International Arbitration Center is dispute resolution organisation for commercial arbitration in the country.
 It is the country's first center for alternative dispute resolution.

 Legal profession

-A Bangladeshi lawyer is termed an advocate when he or she enters the Bar.
-Law students can train abroad, including as barristers in the United Kingdom; as well as in other countries; and return to enroll as advocates in the Bangladeshi bar.
+In Bangladesh, a lawyer is called an advocate after enrolling with the Bar.
+Law students also have the option to pursue legal education abroad–such as training to become barristers in the United Kingdom or other countries–and may return to Bangladesh to enroll as advocates with the Bangladesh Bar Council.